sakurapkg/onecmd/README.md

-# onecmd
+# Storage location of json for onecmd.
-Multiple commands can be combined in a json file.
+The URL to the json for onecmd is written in index.json.